Which is more important—

 Patient.
 Kind.
 Not rude.
 Not boastful.
 Not proud.
 Not self-seeking.
 Not easily angered.
 Keeps no account of wrongs.
 That’s a tall order for us to be sure.
 But it is the command set before us and if we are not thinking and acting with this in mind, we are missing God’s point.

 I am NOT saying don’t bring the truth, may it never be.
 Always bring the truth.
 And I am not saying don’t be strong, candid, or honest!
 I AM saying bring it in love.
 In Christ’s definition of love—not our definition.
 Let us live according to Ephesians 4:29—“only bringing a word that is edifying for the need of the moment, so that it will give GRACE to those who hear.”
 Let that be a litmus test.
 If it doesn’t bring grace—even hard truths—consider not bringing it.
 Rewrite your post.
 Rethink your response.
 Maybe just be quiet.
-We have a tendency to totally ignore the Fruits of the Spirit when we argue—that’s because when we argue, it’s usually in the flesh.
+We have a tendency to totally ignore the Fruit of the Spirit when we argue—that’s because when we argue, it’s usually in the flesh.
 Not always—but much of the time we are angry, afraid, or hurt, and we are reacting in that anger rather than responding in love.
 We are there to win!—not to edify.
 That’s self-oriented, not others oriented.

 From a personality perspective…